MicrosoftDocs/customer-voice/cv-docs/purchase.md

 # Purchase Dynamics 365 Customer Voice

 Dynamics 365 Customer Voice is included with select Dynamics 365 enterprise products such as Dynamics 365 Sales Enterprise and Dynamics 365 Customer Service Enterprise.
-For a complete list of select Dynamics 365 enterprise products, see [Dynamics 365 Customer Voice pricing](https://dynamics.microsoft.com/customer-voice/pricing/)

 The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.
 For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 1,000 responses per month.